langmi/spring-batch-tutorials/hello-world-java/README.md

     <bean id="transactionManager"
           class="org.springframework.batch.support.transaction.ResourcelessTransactionManager" />

-This is at the same time the most minimal Spring Batch infrastructure configuration possible.
+This is at the same time the most minimal Spring Batch infrastructure configuration possible and does not need any self-made code, all implementations are provided by the framework.

 #### Spring Batch Job Definition

-The *Job* definition is quite short:
+The *Job* definition - for this tutorial - is quite short:

     <job id="helloWorldJob">
         <step id="helloWorldStep" >